Shasha Marley

-Julius Amua-Sekyi, popularly known as Shasha Marley is a Roots African Reggae artiste from Ghana.
-He is noted for songs such as 'Twin City Mafia', I'm not Ashamed of the Gospel, ‘Maata Family’ among others.
+Julius Amua-Sekyi, popularly known as Shasha Marley is a Ghanaian roots reggae.
+He is noted for songs such as "Twin City Mafia", "I'm Not Ashamed of the Gospel", and "Maata Family" among others.

 Early life

 Shasha Marley was born in Sekondi-Takoradi in the Western Region of Ghana to a father who was a retired educationist and a choirmaster.
 Between 1979 and 1983, he was a student at St. John's Secondary School in Sekondi where he played with the school's band known as Mathew Chapter 5.
-Right after Secondary school, he went mainstream and then on went ahead to release several albums.
+Right after secondary school, he went mainstream and then on went ahead to release several albums.